Learn to buy, maintain, and manage rental properties

 If people in your target market just want a roof over their heads, your priority should be to protect the value of your asset.

-On becoming a landlord, many people kid themselves they can do all 12 tasks on the above list.
+A lot of new landlords think they can do all 12 tasks on the above list.
 Of course, some succeed.
-But others just can't find enough hours in the day, especially if they still have another job.
-Or perhaps they lack the skills or the inclination to carry out all the necessary repairs and maintenance work.
+But others just can’t find enough hours in the day, especially if they still have another job.

-So they get in professionals to do some or all of it.
-Indeed, some choose to get in full-service property management companies that will do all 12 tasks.
+Indeed, some choose to call in full-service property management companies that will handle everything.
 The extent of property management costs depend on your local market, the tasks you want to avoid, and whether you rent short-term or long-term.

-In the US, long-term rental management ranges from about 8 percent to 15 percent.
-But short-term properties in resort areas can cost as much as 50 percent to manage!
-Every week (or even more often), the place will have to be cleaned, linens replaced, reservations taken and rent collected.
-In addition to the maintenance tasks required of a long-term rental.
+Every week (or even more often), the place will have to be cleaned, linens replaced, reservations taken, and rent collected.
+And you’ll face the same maintenance tasks required of a long-term rental.